Meetings with Remarkable Men

 Harper (1990)

-of history's most fascinating and romantic characters -- scholar,
+was one of history's most fascinating and romantic characters - scholar,

-seeker.
-This engrossing biography tells the dramatic story of
+This engrossing biography tells the dramatic story of Burton's many astonishing

 |